jason-ash/jtash/src/posts/20230127-riddler-blind-letters.md

 | (q, r, s, t, u)    | 4    |
 | (v, w, x, y, z)    | 5    |

-However, I'm glad I wrote code without this assumption baked in, because it turns out the ideal strategy didn't match my intuition!
+However, I'm glad I wrote code without this assumption baked in, because it turns out the ideal strategy didn't quite match my intuition!

 # Solution

-**Skipping ahead to the answer, you should expect to win this game 25.43% of the time.** Somewhat obviously, the best opening letters are A and Z. If you start with those letters, your win probability jumps to 37.37%.
+**It turns out that you should expect to win this game 25.43% of the time.** Somewhat obviously, the best opening letters are A and Z. If you start with those letters, your win probability jumps to 37.37%.
 The worst letters to start with are D and W, which, as we'll see, are the last letters you would want to include in slots 1 and 5, respectively.
 If you start with those letters, your win percentage drops to 21.91%.
-There's a big asymmetry here, in that the best letters improve your odds of winning substantially, and the worst letters are only slightly worse than your expected win rate for a new game.
+There's a big asymmetry here, in that the best letters improve your odds of winning substantially, and the worst letters are only slightly worse than your expected win rate at the beginning of the game.

 What I found most interesting is that my intuition of the best starting slots was not quite right.
 It turns out that you want to reserve slots 1 and 5 for the first/last _four_ letters of the alphabet only (at least on the opening move).
 Then you want to create three groups of six letters for slots 2, 3, and 4.
 Here are all the starting letters, the best slot, and the win percentage from that point forward: